ebraekke/oci-core-gpu/README.md

 **Exception 2:**

-Editing `Security List for Private Subnet-<your-vcn-name>`.
+Edited `Security List for Private Subnet-<your-vcn-name>`.
-Changed rule that allows ssh (port 22) traffic from entire network (10.0.0.0/16) to only accept traffic from Bastion ip (10.0.0.49/32) -- note, this will be different for you!
+Removed rule that allows ssh (port 22) traffic from entire network (10.0.0.0/16) Added rule to accept SSH traffic from Bastion ip (10.0.0.49/32) -- note, this will be different for you!

 **Exception 3:**

-Editing `Default Security List for <your-vcn-name>`.
+Edited `Default Security List for <your-vcn-name>`.
 Removed rule that allows ssh (port 22) traffic from all (0.0.0.0/0).
+Added rule to accept SSH traffic from Bastion ip (10.0.0.49/32) -- note, this will be different for you!

 ## Variables file